AlexBieg/AlexBieg/README.md

 <img src="https://github.com/AlexBieg/AlexBieg/blob/master/hello.gif" width="100%"/>

 # Hey, I'm Alex! 👨🏻‍💻
-I'm a full stack engineer with a focus on the frontend who likes to build cool stuff.
-My current pet project is making a D&D manager to help me run games with my friends.
-I endevour to work on projects that I believe will make people's lives a little bit better.
+I'm a full-stack engineer focusing on the backend who likes to build cool stuff.
+I'm particularly passionate about tooling that can help people accomplish their goals.
+I endeavor to only work on projects that positively impact the world.

 > With great power comes great responsibility

 -Uncle Ben

-Software engineers have the ability to actively change the world.
+Software engineers can actively change the world.
 That's a lot of power.
 Let's use it wisely.

-If you want to find out more about me I'm on [LinkedIn](https://www.linkedin.com/in/AlexBieg)
+If you want to find out more about me, I'm on [LinkedIn](https://www.linkedin.com/in/AlexBieg)

 ## I also know some things
 **Languages**